Wandalen/wTools/module/core/macro_tools/Readme.md

 - `AttributeComponent`: A trait that defines how an attribute should be parsed from a `syn::Attribute`.
 - `AttributePropertyComponent`: A trait that defines a marker for attribute properties.
-- `ComponentAssign`: A trait that simplifies the logic of assigning fields to a struct.
+- `Assign`: A trait that simplifies the logic of assigning fields to a struct.
 Using a component-based approach requires each field to have a unique type, which aligns with the strengths of strongly-typed languages.
 This method ensures that the logic of assigning values to fields is encapsulated within the fields themselves, promoting modularity